nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_10_Sparring.md

 - **Key Event:** Angelica is fast but cannot hit back effectively.
 Toro catches her jab, sweeps her legs, and pins her with a knee to the chest.

   - _Key Dialog:_ **Toro:** "Stay down, Silt-Rat.
 You don't belong here."
   - _Key Dialog:_ **Instructor:** "Point, Toro.
 Reset!
-Get up, Vance.
+Get up, Ward.
 Pain is data.
 Assimilate it and improve."

 ---